Rheumatoid arthritis

 rheumatoid arthritis

 Osteoarthritis, the commonest of those illnesses, is the ultimate “wear and tear” of the cartilage of joints.
 The condition’s origin is the wearing out of the cartilage layer of a joint, the hard, smooth “gristle,” which allows the tips of a bone to glide smoothly over each other and absorb shocks.
-A joint becomes rigid and hurts and may squeak as it is moved.
+A joint becomes rigid, hurts, and may squeak as it is moved.

 As one would expect with a degenerative condition, the prevalence of osteoarthritis increases with age; it affects nine percent of the total population but around 70 percent of the over-70s.
-It is the most common of all rheumatological illnesses, and indeed the commonest of all chronic ailments, because countless sufferers live with it for an extended period.
-Not surprisingly, it tends to affect weight-bearing joints (e.g., low back, hips, and knees).
-Joints injuries or overuse (for instance, heavy physical work or professional sport) incline to developing osteoarthritis well ahead in life.
-Obesity and being Overweight is other critical factor.
+It is the most common of all rheumatological illnesses, and indeed the commonest of all chronic ailments, because countless sufferers live with it for an extended period of time.
+Not surprisingly, it tends to affect weight-bearing joints (e.g., lower back, hips, and knees).
+Joint injuries or overuse (for instance, heavy physical work or professional sports) increase the development of osteoarthritis well into life.
+Obesity and being overweight are other critical factors.

 Another prevalent form of soft tissue joint destruction, however, is fibromyalgia, formerly known as fibrosis.
 Fibromyalgia is found in about 2 percent of the population, and this medical condition victimizes women much more often than men.
 Fibromyalgia is a controversial disorder; some scientists are confident that fibromyalgia and chronic fatigue syndrome (ME) are variations of the same illness.
-The typical complaints of Fibromyalgia are severe, extensive musculoskeletal pain and aches at several locations.
-Fibromyalgia is often accompanied by insomnia and severe fatigue, as well as other symptoms, including, but not limited to, migraines, vertigo, and irritable bowel syndrome.
+The typical complaints of fibromyalgia are severe, extensive musculoskeletal pain and aches at several locations.
+Other symptoms of fibromyalgia, such as migraines, vertigo, and irritable bowel syndrome, are frequently present, along with insomnia and extreme fatigue.

-There are many conventional issues with the current pharmaceutical treatment of arthritis and Rheumatoid arthritis.
-For example, Rheumatoid arthritis, Osteoarthritis, and Fibromyalgia on the odd occasion, if ever, destroyed anyone’s life, but a group of medications over and over again used for the treatment of these medical conditions, the non-steroidal anti-inflammatory agents (NSAIDs) containing aspirin, Ibuprofen or Voltaren amid many others, undoubtedly has.
-More than 11,000 clinic admissions and 1,000 deaths are due to using these medications every year in England.
+There are many conventional issues with the current pharmaceutical treatment of arthritis and rheumatoid arthritis.
+For example, rheumatoid arthritis, osteoarthritis, and fibromyalgia on the odd occasion, if ever, destroyed anyone’s life, but a group of medications over and over again used for the treatment of these medical conditions, the non-steroidal anti-inflammatory agents (NSAIDs) containing aspirin, Ibuprofen, or Voltaren, among many others, undoubtedly has.
+More than 11,000 clinic admissions and 1,000 deaths are due to the use of these medications every year in England.
 Even though the new generation of NSAIDs is less toxic, they have only overvalued pain relievers that don’t affect the disease.

 The homeopathic approach to the treatment of different forms of arthritis

-While healing somebody, who suffers from arthritis or rheumatoid arthritis using the philosophy and methodology of homeopathy, just as for any other medical condition, I always try to see the patient as an extensive system in which all parts are connected and can’t function by itself.
+While healing somebody who suffers from arthritis or rheumatoid arthritis using the philosophy and methodology of homeopathy, just as for any other medical condition, I always try to see the patient as an extensive system in which all parts are connected and can’t function independently.
 In homeopathic practice, a holistic approach to the patient means discovering, first of all:

-5. The modalities – By the term “modalities” in homeopathy, we consider any event or a factor that makes the symptoms worse or better; for example, hot or cold shower, tying up the painful area or supporting it, the weather, time, humidity, different food ingredients, etc.
+5. The modalities: By the term “modalities” in homeopathy, we mean any event or a factor that makes the symptoms worse or better; for example, a hot or cold shower, tying up the painful area or supporting it, the weather, time, humidity, different food ingredients, etc.

 6. The homeopathic history of the present illness.
-Patients often don’t see any link between the events in their life and disease, especially if the event was severe chronic stress and the disease – arthritis—for example, this 42 y.o.
-Lady came to my office with extra-articular manifestations of chronic arthritis.
-To my question if something triggered this deterioration of her condition, she replied she believes not.
+Patients often don’t see any link between the events in their life and disease, especially if the event was severe chronic stress and the disease was arthritis.
+For example, this 42-year-old lady came to my office with extra-articular manifestations of chronic arthritis.
+To my question about whether something triggered this deterioration of her condition, she replied that she believes not.
 But after I asked about her social experience, it turned out that this woman had been through a messy divorce with her husband, including a court hearing for custody of the kids, which she won in the long run.
-The beginning of her sickness happens together with the day of the end of the trial.
-I was astonished that she did not find any linking.
+Her sickness begins on the day of the end of the trial.
+I was astonished that she did not find any links.

 7. “Mentals” and “Generals.”
 The “mentals” comprise how the patient responds to and handles (or fails to handle) the problems.
 The “generals” describe a person’s preferences:

-1. How he/she reacts to cold… Feels it is excessive?
+1. How he or she reacts to a cold… Does it feel like it is excessive?

-2. What does he/she prefer?
+2. What does he or she prefer?
 Morning or evening?

-3. What is the patient’s favorite food or ingredients (salt, honey, sweets, milk, eggs, etc.), and which food he/she will never eat at all?
+3. What is the patient’s favorite food or ingredient (salt, honey, sweets, milk, eggs, etc.), and which food will he or she never eat?

 8. Patients evaluation… Full-body evaluation is not just a form of decent medicinal practice in homeopathy.
 The evaluation gives essential hints about potential homeopathic management.
 For example, hot, swollen joints would make me think about Apis or Bryonia.
 However, stiff and constricted joints speak in favor of Rhus, Causticum, or Formica.